What is this? Where am I?

 - The commandline/terminal.

-- File and folder movement through commandline/terminal.
+- File and folder movement through commandline/terminal

-- File and folder permissions and ownership.
+- File and folder permissions and ownership

-- File and folder structure of linux.
+- File and folder structure of linux

-- File editing from the commandline (nano, vim, or anything else).
+- File editing from the commandline (nano, vim, or anything else)

 - QEMU

-- Virtual Machine Manager & Libvirtd in general.
+- Virtual Machine Manager & Libvirtd in general

-- Basic understanding of manual QEMU VM creation
+- Basic understanding of manual QEMU VM creation for deep configuration

 - Kernel-Based Virtual Machines

-- How Virtualization works in general.
+- How Virtualization works in general, vs Emulation

 - OpenCore Bootloader

-- Previous experience with Dortania’s OpenCore Installation Guide.
+- Previous experience with Carnations Core Configuration Docs.

 - Why Opencore?
 What’s wrong with other bootloaders?